Malins062/EVTC/README.md

-# evtc
+# Detained cars
-Журнал эвакуированных ТС
+The jurnal of detaining cars